dangoldin/blog.dangoldin.com/_posts/2015-09-24-mapping-the-jersey-city-parking-zones-ii.md

   </li>
 </ul>

 I finally had the chance to finish up the Jersey City parking zone mapping project from a couple of weeks ago.
 The goal was to take a PDF of valid addresses for each zone and visualize it on a map.
-The result can be found at <a href="http://dangoldin.com/jersey-city-open-data/" target="_blank">http://dangoldin.com/jersey-city-open-data/</a> and includes the zones that had enough geocodeable addresses to generate a valid polygon.
+The result can be found at [https://dangoldin.github.io/jersey-city-open-data/](https://dangoldin.github.io/jersey-city-open-data/) and includes the zones that had enough geocodeable addresses to generate a valid polygon.

 As expected, most of the work was going from the PDF to a set of valid geocoded addresses.
 The biggest challenge was extracting the text from the PDF and transforming them into addresses that could be accurately geocoded.
 Once I had that it was simply modifying the Google Maps <a href="https://developers.google.com/maps/documentation/javascript/examples/polygon-simple" target="_blank">polygon example</a> to generate a list of polygon and finding a library to overlay the zone labels.